All Bridge Schools are now closed. We are operating a reduced service only for children of key workers and vulnerable groups.

 Click here for more blog entries.

-Brunel Primary and Nursery Academy is a larger than average primary school in Cornwall with approximately 360 pupils on roll.
-Brunel provides the full range of pre-school care, primary education, and before and after school Kids Club, all on one secure site.
+Brunel Primary and Nursery Academy is a larger than average primary school in Cornwall with approximately 230 pupils on roll.
+Brunel provides the full range of pre-school care, nursery and primary education, and before and after school Kids Club, all on one secure site.
 Most of the children who join us at two, three or four remain at Brunel until they leave for secondary school at age eleven.

 We are situated on a quiet site, away from busy roads yet conveniently close to Saltash Health Centre, Library and Leisure Centre and adjacent to Saltash Children’s Centre.
 We have an extensive site and are very fortunate in being able to work with children in such varied and attractive surroundings.
 Both the Key Stage 1 and Key Stage 2 sites have large playgrounds surrounded by trees and shrubs, and the school has its own vegetable plots, chickens, fixed play equipment, separate Early Years Foundation Stage play areas and a large playing field.